Skip to main content

 What's supported

 The engine speaks RDM over Art-Net.
-The PID set covers discovery (DISC_UNIQUE_BRANCH, DISC_MUTE, DISC_UN_MUTE, all handled by the Art-Net node), enumeration (SUPPORTED_PARAMETERS, DEVICE_INFO, MANUFACTURER_LABEL, DEVICE_MODEL_DESCRIPTION, SOFTWARE_VERSION_LABEL, DMX_PERSONALITY_DESCRIPTION), sensors (SENSOR_DEFINITION, SENSOR_VALUE), and the four editable PIDs above. sACN itself does not carry RDM because E1.31 is streaming-only, so an Art-Net output must be enabled for RDM.
+The PID set covers discovery (DISC_UNIQUE_BRANCH, DISC_MUTE, DISC_UN_MUTE, all handled by the Art-Net node), enumeration (SUPPORTED_PARAMETERS, DEVICE_INFO, MANUFACTURER_LABEL, DEVICE_MODEL_DESCRIPTION, SOFTWARE_VERSION_LABEL, DMX_PERSONALITY_DESCRIPTION), sensors (SENSOR_DEFINITION, SENSOR_VALUE), and the four editable PIDs above.
+Discovery is driven by the Art-Net nodes the app has found, and each node is asked to scan every RDM-enabled universe it exposes, so fixtures are found whatever universe they are patched to, not only universe 0.
+Because the app can only ask nodes it already knows about, Art-Net node discovery must be enabled through the toggle in the Art-Net Nodes panel. sACN itself does not carry RDM because E1.31 is streaming-only, so an Art-Net output must also be enabled.
 Streaming via sACN and RDM via Art-Net can run on the same rig at the same time.

 Troubleshooting